vgermandev/vgermandev/lknreadme.md

 * heap sort

 #### File:`AVLTree.lkn`
-implementation of selfbalancing AVL tree
+The file has the implementation of the sorting algorithms such as:selfbalancing AVL tree

 #### File:`classTest.lkn`
-implementation of Classes and instances multi-inheritance and it’s ”Diamond Problem”
+The file has the implementation of the classes and instances with multiple inheritance and its ”diamond problem."